What is the legal definition of abuse in South Carolina?

 - assaults you; or

-- rapes you or commits another sexual criminal offense against you.1
+- commits a sexual criminal offense against you.1

 A family or household member is defined as: